Managing Director, Budgeting

 Your Impact

-The Senior Director of Budgeting is responsible for creating, balancing, and maintaining all school budgets and forecasts, as well as supporting the creation and maintenance of Network Support team budgets, overseeing a total budget of approximately $350 million.
+The Managing Director of Budgeting is responsible for creating, balancing, and maintaining all school budgets and forecasts, as well as supporting the creation and maintenance of Network Support team budgets, overseeing a total budget of approximately $350 million.
 This includes working directly with schools and regional staff to address budget challenges, identifying and escalating issues to senior leadership, preparing Board reports, and completing all required monthly forecasting tasks.

 In addition, this role owns the maintenance and operations of the budgeting and forecasting platform, Workday Adaptive Planning, and provides training and support to budget owners on both budgeting processes and technical system use.